~ Document Preparation Service ~

 Full Estate Plan package for 1 flat fee of $2500

-Clients provided with customized notebook for safe keeping of all Estate Planning documents
+Clients provided with customized notebook for safe keeping and organization of all Estate Planning documents

 Each Estate plan package includes: